2006–07 Toronto Raptors season: Standings

-Record vs. opponents

 Playoffs

 As third seed, the Raptors played sixth seed New Jersey Nets in the first round of the 2007 NBA Playoffs.
 The series drew much media attention as Vince Carter, a former Raptor who left Toronto under acrimonious circumstances two seasons ago, was now back at the ACC as a Net.
 In the opening game, while Carter was constantly booed by the home crowd and was not an offensive threat, Toronto's inexperience was evident as they too struggled offensively and were down 65–78 going into the fourth quarter.
 A late rally by Toronto in the fourth quarter was not enough as they eventually lost 91–96.
 The Raptors won game 2 89–83 at the ACC to tie the series 1–1, as Bosh recorded 25 points and a game-high 13 rebounds.
 The Nets won games 3 and 4 to lead 3–1, but Toronto forced a game 6 when they narrowly won 98–96 in game 5.
 In that game, the Raptors set two post-season franchise records: most points going into halftime and biggest lead for a half.
 The attendance for the game was also a franchise record for a playoff game.
 In game 6, however, New Jersey won 98–97, sealing the series 4–2 and sending Toronto out of the first round.

 In recognition of being the chief architects of Toronto's turnaround season, on 24 April 2007, Mitchell was named 2006–07 NBA Coach of the Year, the first Raptors coach to receive this honour; Colangelo was later named 2006–07 Executive of the Year.